pauleunshin/CerealorSoup/README.md

 Image recognition bit:

 6. Needs to recognize between cereal or soup

-7. Should also discern if its neither option
+   - Should also discern if its neither option

-8. New script/bot that will take an image input and decide if its cereal or soup \n ** Thoughts: I feel like the bot will have trouble discerning even with training.
+7. New script/bot that will take an image input and decide if its cereal or soup

+** Thoughts: I feel like the bot will have trouble discerning even with training.
 Maybe a better comparison topic would be hotdog/hamburg?